pauliwag/SYSC3110/README.md

 - can now load default world
 - can now add existing level files to world
 - plant selection GUI area made nicer
+- CooldownManager is now a member of World

 ---